 The University of Notre Dame is pleased to host the 9th Annual Administrative Law New Scholarship Roundtable on June 25-26, 2024.
 For the past eight years, the Roundtable has offered administrative law scholars an excellent opportunity to get feedback on their work from distinguished scholars in a collaborative setting.

-The Roundtable is an opportunity for approximately twelve authors to workshop their papers in a series of individual sessions, one for each paper, over the course of a day and a half.
-Each paper will be introduced by an experienced scholar who will comment on the work and then facilitate discussion of it with all participants.
-Members of the Host Committee and other scholars who have already committed to attend the event as commenters are listed below.
+Approximately twelve authors will be selected to workshop their papers in a series of individual sessions, one for each paper, over the course of a day and a half.
+Each paper will be introduced by an experienced scholar who will comment on the work and facilitate a discussion of it with all participants.
+These sessions are designed to foster rich discussions with experts in the field and to promote a vibrant Administrative Law community.
+Members of the organizing committee and other scholars who have already committed to attend the event as commenters are listed below.

 - Emily Bremer (Notre Dame)

 - Kristin Hickman (Minnesota)

 - Michael Sant’Ambrogio (Michigan State)

 - Melissa Wasserman (Texas)